12 Surprising Reasons For Irregular Periods

 Ovarian insufficiency is referred to as ovarian failure.

-Research shows a frequent loss of blood for about 3 months, in both healthy and non-pregnant women, to be considered to check for POI diagnosis.
+Research shows a frequent loss of blood for about 3 months in healthy women to be considered to check for POI diagnosis.

 POI is not a mild condition, it is estimated that around 0.3 to 1.1% of reproductive-age women face premature menopause (27).